fkie-cad/pcapFS/scripts/dependencies/README.md

 The `install-some-package.sh` scripts are less risky to use---they download and install the corresponding packages to `3rdparty` (downloads) and `dependencies` (install prefix) in the root directory of your cloned repository.

-If you have Ubuntu, Kali or Fedora, you can just run [install-all-dependencies.sh](install-all-dependencies.sh) and all necessary dependencies are installed automatically.
+If you have Ubuntu, Kali, Fedora or CentOS, you can just run [install-all-dependencies.sh](install-all-dependencies.sh) and all necessary dependencies are installed automatically.

 ## Disclaimer
 Use these scripts at your own risk!